 Specify download quota for automatic retrievals.
-The value can be specified in bytes (default), kilobytes (with \mathbf{k} suffix), or megabytes (with \mathbf{m} suffix).
+The value can be specified in bytes (default), kilobytes (with $\mathbf{k}$ suffix), or megabytes (with $\mathbf{m}$ suffix).

 Note that quota will never affect downloading a single file.
-So if you specify wget - Q10k https://example.com/ls-lR.gz, all of the ls-lR.gz will be downloaded.
+So if you specify wget -Q10k https://example.com/ls-lR.gz, all of the ls-lR.gz will be downloaded.
 The same goes even when several URLs are specified on the command-line.
-The quota is checked only at the end of each downloaded file, so it will never result in a partially downloaded file.
-Thus you may safely type wget -Q2m -i sites---download will be aborted after the file that exhausts the quota is completely downloaded.
+However, quota is respected when retrieving either recursively, or from an input file.
+Thus you may safely type wget -Q2m - i sites----download will be aborted when the quota is exceeded.